 On July 3, 1946, when she was age 21, she married Frank Junior Swope (1920-1991), the son of James Franklin "Frank" and Vera Brewer (Bolser) Swope.
 The ceremony took place at the home of Norma's mother by Rev. L. Wayne Sears, pastor of the Methodist church in Pittsburg.

-The Swopes had three daughters -- Ethel Ann Rooks Lloyd, Melinda Brooksher and Jimmie Stryker.
+The Swopes produced three daughters -- Ethel Ann Rooks Lloyd, Melinda Brooksher and Jimmie Stryker.

 Frank was employed as a police officer in Pittsburg, with their residence in the nearby town of Frontenac.
-He is seen at left on a patrol motorcycle, with a portable telephone, a forerunner of today's cellular phones.
+He is seen here on a patrol motorcycle, with a portable telephone, a forerunner of today's cellular phones.

 One August, Frank and his fellow officer James Duncan were called to a domestic dispute in Pittsburg, where 40-year-old George Bowles Jr. had come home drunk and began firing his pistol in the home.
 Bowles crouched behind furniture on his porch, but was wounded by one of Frank's shotgun blasts.
-He was jailed, with County Attorney Keeth Jones saying he would be "arraigned on a charge of assault with intent to kill when 'he sobers up'."
+He was jailed, with County Attorney Keeth Jones quoted in a newspaper story that the prisoner would be "arraigned on a charge of assault with intent to kill when 'he sobers up'."

 Frank passed away at the age of 70 on May 4, 1991.